sysolab/syhub-plantomio/README.md

 ## Overview

-Plantomio is a comprehensive IoT platform designed for monitoring sensor data.
+SyHub is a comprehensive IoT platform designed for monitoring sensor data.
 It provides a complete infrastructure for:

 - Collecting sensor data via MQTT
 - Storing time series data in VictoriaMetrics